 How do you react when you are frustrated?
 How do you react to someone that doesn’t seem to understand what you are trying to convey?

 I remember this one candidate: I asked that candidate to explain a c++ concept he just had mentioned (glibc).
-I asked him to repeat as I did not hear him properly.
-He took offense and started patronizing me while giving his explanation.
+I asked him to repeat, as I did not hear him properly.
+He took offence and started patronizing me while giving his explanation.
 Increasing the tone of his voice and laughing.
 I seized this opportunity to test him further.
 The candidate became more and more impatient, to the point he became nearly rude.
 I stopped the conversation, thanked him for his explanation and moved on.

 Remain in a positive mindset.
 Be personable, Earn the Trust of your interviewers.

 Engage your interviewer

-As a candidate, it is hard to gauge the technical level of the interviewer in front of you.
+As a candidate, it is hard to gauge the interviewer’s technical level in front of you.
 Mainly during a phone screen.
-Engage your interviewer. if you suspect that they may be lost in your explanation, ask him/her.
+Engage your interviewer.
+If you suspect that your explanation confuses your interviewer, ask him.
 If you come up with acronyms and concepts, explain them briefly.

 “I” is the distinction of “We.”

 Use “I” and not “we” when answering a behavioral question.
-Don’t talk as “we” constantly.
+Don’t always talk as “we.”
 Advocate for yourself, don’t let your team take credit for what you did.

 What’s with this title?